 Defense & Foreign Policy

 The Afghanistan war is now the longest running war in United States history.
-It is also an unwinnable war that has taken over 2,200 service members’ lives and cost taxpayers over $700 billion.
+It is also an unwinnable war that has taken over 2,300 service members’ lives and cost taxpayers over $708 billion.
+Some economists estimate that the costs of the wars in Iraq and Afghanistan to taxpayers will be as high as $4-$6 trillion.
 In the wake of the September 11th attacks, the United States went into Afghanistan to eliminate a glaring threat to our national security: the safe haven and protection provided for Osama Bin Laden and al Qaeda by the ruling Taliban.
-Intelligence officials now estimate that there are fewer than 100 al Qaeda members left in Afghanistan.
+The commander of allied forces in Afghanistan estimated in 2013 that there were fewer than 75 al Qaeda members left in Afghanistan.
 Congresswoman Speier believes the killing of Bin Laden in Pakistan by our talented and brave Navy SEAL troops was a moment of great success for our military and for the country.

-There are also significant questions about how to transition out of Afghanistan, and the ability of the government to sustain gains made during the U.S.’s presence.
+Congresswoman Speier has co-lead a Member task force focused on wasteful spending in Afghanistan and is a lead cosponsor for H.Res.430 urging the President to hold the government of Afghanistan to their financial and governance requirements to continue to receive international aid.
+There are significant questions about how to transition out of Afghanistan, and the ability of the government to sustain gains made during the U.S.’s presence.
 Afghan security forces are becoming more capable and effective, but the corruption and lack of confidence in the U.S. government will present significant challenges for the country moving forward.
 The Special Inspector General for Afghanistan Reconstruction (SIGAR) has found that many of the projects we’ve invested in are not being used or cannot be sustained by the Afghans after we are gone.

 Pentagon spending accounts for more than 50 percent of the discretionary spending in the United States budget.
 Any plan to get federal spending on the right track must include cutting wasteful Pentagon spending.
 For years, Pentagon spending has skyrocketed at a breakneck pace, and Congresswoman Speier believes there are numerous opportunities to make smart cuts and strengthen our troops and our national security.